LeetLLM

 Continue to Capstone: Delivery ETA Prediction

 You now have the design vocabulary for an AI product with evidence and controlled actions.
-The portfolio sequence begins by shipping a conventional prediction service with time-safe features, release gates, monitoring, and fallback behavior.
+The portfolio sequence begins by building a conventional prediction service with time-safe features, release gates, monitoring, and fallback behavior.

 PreviousModel Gateways, Routing, and Fallbacks